NahuelCostaCortez/personal-website/content/authors/admin/_index.md

 first_name: Nahuel
 email: ""
 ---
-I am a Phd candidate in the Metrology and Modeling Lab in the Department of Computer Science at University of Oviedo.
+I am a PhD candidate in the Metrology and Modeling Lab in the Department of Computer Science at the University of Oviedo.
 I have a huge passion for making machines learn.
-My current research focus is building explainable AI models for Prognosis and Health Management and decision-making
+My current research focus is building explainable AI models for Prognosis & Health Management and decision-making.